 Bottom line

-Masteriyo’s free core covers the essential LMS features most creators need—course management, quizzes, certificates, student enrollment, and built-in payments—making it a compelling cost-effective alternative to LearnDash for many projects.
-If you later require advanced enterprise features, you can upgrade to Masteriyo Pro or consider LearnDash with its add-on ecosystem.
-For many single-instructor or small-team courses, Masteriyo lets you start free and grow as needed; LearnDash remains a powerful choice if you’re ready to invest upfront for an established platform and its add-ons.
+Masteriyo’s free core covers the essentials most course creators need—course management, quizzes, certificates, enrollments, and built-in payments—making it a compelling, cost-effective LearnDash alternative for many sites.
+If your project later needs enterprise-level features, you can upgrade to Masteriyo Pro or consider LearnDash and its add-ons.
+For many solo instructors and small teams, Masteriyo lets you start free and scale; LearnDash remains a strong option if you’re ready to invest in a premium platform from day one.